-The e-tron GT is proving to be quite a hit for Audi UK, and aiming for a bigger slice of the market pie is the new e-tron GT quattro, a new entry level model sitting below the trio of high performance offerings.
+The e-tron GT is proving to be a quiet hit for Audi UK, and aiming for a bigger slice of the market pie is the new e-tron GT quattro, a new entry level model sitting below the trio of high performance offerings.

 Of course, when it comes to EVs, performance is still a given, and with 503bhp in normal use, rising to 576bhp with launch control activated, the quattro is still capable of 0-60mph in 4.0 seconds.
 Its pair of electric motors send power to all four wheels, and offer torque vectoring to aid driving dynamics.
 Adaptive air suspension is also standard.